jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 [img of attack variables fig5]

 Inside the same *Enemy* script, there is a Explode() function you need to implement.
 The function will be invoked when the player and ghost make contact.
 Upon contact, a explosion animation will spawn in place of the enemy and deal *explosionDamage* to any player within the *explosionRadius*.
+Then, destroy the enemy game object at the very end.

-Task: Implement Explode()
+*Task: implement Explode()*

 Hint: Use a 2D circle raycast (https://docs.unity3d.com/ScriptReference/Physics2D.CircleCast.html) to detect if the player is within the *explosionRadius*.
 The raycast returns an array of RaycastHit2D which can thought of as game objects and hold the same basic properties such as *transform*.